 It is fairly straight forward to fill in the form online and you will have to complete your registration at least 72 hours before travelling.
-You will have to pay a small fee (around 14$), but it is then valid for up to two years, so should you travel again within this time, you don’t have to pay again (you should however log in and update your travel details if you go a second time).
+You will have to pay a small fee (around 14$), but it is then valid for two years, so should you travel again within this time, you don’t have to pay again (you should however log in and update your travel details if you go a second time).
 Make sure you have your ESTA number to hand when travelling.

-Which airport for New York
+New York for the first time: Which airport for New York City

 New York is served by three main airports: JFK, La Guardia and Newark.

 Whilst JFK and La Guardia are both in Queens, Newark is actually in New Jersey (so across the bay).
 Personally I’ve always flown in and out of JFK, so I can’t really comment on the others.